MaterializeInc/materialize/doc/developer/design/20230110_window_functions.md

 In all other cases, we’ll use prefix sum, for which we need to solve two tasks:

-TODO: switch the order of I. and II.

 *I.* We have to find the end(s) of the interval that is the frame.
 I.e., we need to tell **indexes** to Prefix Sum (where the index is a value of the ORDER BY column(s), as mentioned above).

 *II.* We’ll need to generalize Prefix Sum to not just prefixes, but arbitrary intervals.
 (A prefix interval is identified by one index, a general interval is identified by two indexes.)